boisgera/NATS/README.md

 - [ ] Test the NATS client with `01_hello_world.py` (demo server),

-- [ ] Install the NATS server binary/service,
+- [ ] Install and start the NATS server binary/service,

 - [ ] Adapt hello world to test your local NATS server.